 The regulations of the City of Palermo provide that families in emergency housing have priority in the assignment of confiscated properties.
 The shortage of accommodation in Palermo has, in fact, for many years represented an urgency that calls for a redefining of these procedures.

 In 2002, a group consisting of homeless families, which complained about the lack of housing for the homeless, responded to the municipal administration with a proposal: use the real estate confiscated from the mafia.

 This initiative was followed by a peaceful and symbolic occupation of the Cathedral of Palermo by 13 families, who lived in the church for about a month.
 It was the second occupation of the Cathedral, the first taking place in 1975 for the same reasons (others followed in 2006 and 2007).
 The occupiers’ proposal was supported by the then Government Commissioner for Confiscated Assets and, between 2003 and 2005, the temporary allocation of about 120 houses was accomplished.

-From this experience, the Committee of the Struggle for the House 12th July was born, an autonomous movement whose only protagonists are homeless families.
+The independent movement “Lotta per la Casa 12 luglio”, whose only protagonists are homeless families, originated from this experience.
 The possibility of utilising confiscated assets activated “a virtuous circle”, which returned the assets of criminals to society, thanks to popular mobilisation.
 Other organisations in the city are now dealing with the housing problem, on a voluntary and free basis.

 From top: Newspaper Theatre Performance (directed by Preziosa Salatino) by students from Teatro Atlante; debate on legislation, administration and management of assets confiscated from organised crime with the participation of professionals and activists.
 Photo: Riccardo Culotta and Sergio Sanna.